Powerlearnproject/se-assignment-2-introduction-to-software-engineering-kevienotieno/README.md

 What are some ethical issues that software engineers might face?
 How can software engineers ensure they adhere to ethical standards in their work?

 **Software engineers wield immense power in shaping our digital world.
 However, this power comes with ethical considerations.**

 **Issues**

-Bias and Discrimination: Algorithmic bias can perpetuate discrimination in areas like loan approvals or job searches.
+-Bias and Discrimination: Algorithmic bias can perpetuate discrimination in areas like loan approvals or job searches.
-Privacy Concerns: Balancing user privacy with data collection for functionality can be tricky.
+-Privacy Concerns: Balancing user privacy with data collection for functionality can be tricky.
-Security Vulnerabilities: Unintentional security flaws can leave users exposed to data breaches.
+-Security Vulnerabilities: Unintentional security flaws can leave users exposed to data breaches.
-Autonomous Systems: Ensuring ethical decision-making in artificial intelligence applications.
+-Autonomous Systems: Ensuring ethical decision-making in artificial intelligence applications.

 **ensuring adhering to ethical standards**

-Question and Challenge Assumptions: Be aware of potential biases in design and development.
+-Question and Challenge Assumptions: Be aware of potential biases in design and development.
-Prioritize User Privacy: Implement strong data security practices and obtain informed user consent.
+-Prioritize User Privacy: Implement strong data security practices and obtain informed user consent.
-Build Secure Systems: Focus on secure coding practices and vulnerability testing.
+-Build Secure Systems: Focus on secure coding practices and vulnerability testing.
-Advocate for Transparency: Be transparent about how data is collected and used.
+-Advocate for Transparency: Be transparent about how data is collected and used.
-Stay Informed: Keep up-to-date on ethical considerations in the ever-evolving tech landscape.
+-Stay Informed: Keep up-to-date on ethical considerations in the ever-evolving tech landscape.

 Submission Guidelines:
 Your answers should be well-structured, concise, and to the point.